 For frequently asked questions please click here

-If you're a passenger flying from Belfast International Airport, you can now buy a Priority Security Pass for just £3.
+If you're a passenger flying from Belfast International Airport, you can now buy a Priority Security pass, in advance of your arrival, online for just £4.
 This will enable you to get to the departure lounge quicker than ever before.

 How it works:

-- Once you have checked in, ensure you have your Priority Security ticket (purchased from a self-service kiosk in the terminal) before you reach the Security Search Area
+- Once you have checked in, ensure you have your Priority Security ticket (purchased online) before you reach the Security Search Area

 - Once you have your ticket, make your way down the Priority Security Lane which is the left-hand walkway leading to the security area.